 The forecasts were done in support of the National Oceanic and Atmospheric Administration (NOAA) Hazardous Weather Testbed (HWT) 2013 Spring experiment.
 The NOAA HWT Spring Experiment — which has participants from NOAA Storm Prediction Center (SPC), the National Severe Storm Laboratory (NSSL) and CAPS — is a yearly high-profile experiment that investigates the use of convection-allowing model forecasts as guidance in the prediction of hazardous convective weather.
 A variety of model output is examined and evaluated daily, and experimental forecasts are created and verified to test the applicability of cutting-edge tools in a simulated forecasting environment.
 Since CAPS' beginning in 2006, its SSEF remains the most important model forecast component of HWT.

-Each ensemble member forecast has unique initial condition and lateral condition perturbations and model physics options.
-More than 140 WSR-88D Doppler weather radar and conventional observations over the CONUS were assimilated in real time to each member using the ARPS 3DVAR and Complex Cloud Analysis package.
-Ensemble forecast products — including probabilistic severe weather guidance, tornadic weather potential and intensity, flash-flood and damaging-wind guidance, were made available to HWT participants 12 to 36 hours in advance.
+Each ensemble member forecast has a unique initial condition and lateral condition perturbations and model physics options.
+More than 140 WSR-88D Doppler weather radar and conventional observations over the CONUS were assimilated in real-time to each member using the ARPS 3DVAR and Complex Cloud Analysis package.
+Ensemble forecast products — including probabilistic severe weather guidance, tornadic weather potential and intensity, flash-flood and damaging wind guidance, were made available to HWT participants 12 to 36 hours in advance.

 - CAPS — Center for Analysis and Prediction of Storms

 - "Long-Term Federal Investments Improve Severe Weather Prediction" (article by the National Science Foundation providing overview of CAPS)

 Special thanks to Ming Xue and Fanyou Kong of CAPS for providing the project content details for this article.
 Editorial support provided by Scott Gibson of NICS.